 GA - Global Atlantic ("GA") is a U.S. retirement and life insurance company, with a broad range of investment products and access to a network of financial advisers and independent broker-dealers.
-KKR has a majority ownership stake in GA, which operates as a KKR subsidiary and standalone business.
+As of 2024, GA is a wholly-owned subsidiary of KKR, operating as a standalone insurance business.
 Global Atlantic Distributors, LLC, a subsidiary of GA, serves as a sub-distributor of the Fund and provides wholesaling distribution services for the Fund in the independent broker-dealer channel.
-There were no payments during the six months ended June 30, 2023.
+For the six months ended June 30, 2024, the Fund incurred \$156 for these services.

 Sentio - Sentio Investments, LLC ("Sentio") is a vertically integrated platform owned by another KKR-managed fund that manages a national portfolio of senior housing communities.
 Sentio has been engaged to serve as property manager for the planned and future purchases of certain senior housing investments by the Fund.
+During the six months ended June 30, 2024, the Fund did not incur a fee.

 K-STAR - K-STAR Asset Management LLC ("K-STAR") is a real estate credit asset management and special servicing platform.
 K-STAR has been engaged to serve as special servicer of certain CMBS trusts where the Fund is the directing certificate holder, and has been appointed by the Fund to carry out the operational aspects of certain directly originated loans held by KREST.
-There were no payments during the six months ended June 30, 2023.
+During the six months ended June 30, 2024, the Fund did not incur a fee.

-Debt Arrangement Fees - The Distributor provided debt arrangement services, including in connection with Fund financings and property level debt placements for certain of the Fund's real estate ventures, resulting in aggregate fees of \$60,321 in the six months ended June 30, 2023.
+Debt Arrangement Fees - The Distributor provided debt arrangement services, including in connection with Fund financings and property level debt placements for certain of the Fund's real estate ventures.
+During the six months ended June 30, 2024, the Fund did not incur a fee.